8 Parts of Speech in English: Easy Definitions, Clear Rules and Powerful Exercises

 Hurrah!
 I won a prize.

-While learning English grammar, students often make mistakes in using parts of speech.
+While learning English grammar, students often make mistakes in using the 8 parts of speech in English.
 These mistakes usually happen because of confusion between word forms or incorrect sentence structure.
 Understanding these common errors will help you write and speak English more accurately.
+Let’s Learn how to avoid the 8 parts of speech in English.

 Confusing Nouns and Verbs